 Interestingly, I had visited the Luxor Temple approximately 8 times without ever seeing this birth story.
 Finally, I visited the temple for about the 9th time in 2019, and this was the first time a guide showed me this scene.
 It’s not something that every tour of the Luxor Temple includes.
 If you want to see the birth room, you may need to insist that your guide include it in the tour.

 The Edfu temple honors Horus the Elder and his wife, Hathor.
 Some of its walls feature scenes of Hathor nursing her infant, Horus the Younger.
 Some of these scenes were damaged by early Christians during the Roman era, in an attempt to obliterate the earlier Pagan beliefs.

-The Edfu temple that stands today is relatively young, though it was built on the site of a much older temple.
-It was built after the conquest of Alexander the Great, when the Greek Pharoahs were ruling Egypt.
-The first stone was laid in 237 BCE, and the temple was consecrated in 142 BCE.
+The Edfu temple that stands today is relatively young, but resides on the site of a much older shrine.
+The structure that stands today was built after Alexander the Great conquered Egypt, leading to the era of Greek Pharaohs that ended with Cleopatra.
+The first stone of today’s temple was laid in 237 BCE, and it was consecrated in 142 BCE.
 This is one of the best preserved temples in Egypt due to having been buried for centuries under sand and river silt deposited by the Nile inundations.